Everything You Need to Know About Natural Silk

 Eri Silk

-Also known as "peace silk" or "Ahimsa silk," it is produced without killing the silkworms.
-Though less shiny than other types, it is warm, sturdy, and absorbs colors well, offering a wide range of design options.
+Is also known as “peace silk” because it is produced without killing the silkworm.
+It is less lustrous than other types of silk, but it is warm and durable.
+Although it is not as soft as mulberry silk, it offers high durability and absorbs dyes well, allowing for a wide range of design options.

 Muga Silk

-Producing 1 kg of silk requires 3,000 silkworms consuming 104 kg of mulberry leaves.
-For instance, crafting a pure silk kimono takes about 5,000 silkworms.
+- To produce 1 kg of silk, around 3,000 silkworms consume approximately 104 kg of mulberry leaves.
+Producing a pure silk kimono requires around 5,000 silkworms.

 Features of Natural Silk

-Silk is used in making clothing such as pajamas, robes, curtains, bed sheets, pillowcases, and more.
-It is also blended with other natural and synthetic fabrics to enhance textile properties.
-Additionally, silk is still widely used in shirt production.
+Silk is used in the production of clothing, such as natural silk pajamas and robes, as well as curtains, bed sheets, bedding sets, duvet covers, and pillowcases.
+Silk is also blended with other natural and synthetic fabrics to create textiles with new properties.
+It is still widely used in the production of shirts.

 Natural Silk